mini-mind/IDSyn/README.md

-# IDSyn
+# Synthetic Scene Boundaries for Self-Supervised Video Scene Segmentation
-Identifying Synthetic Scene Boundaries for Self-Supervised Video Scene Segmentation
+The code will be made public after the paper is accepted.